 Submit your feed

-- The first page of a Google Sheets file must contain the product data to be submitted.
+- The first sheet of a Google Sheets file must contain the product data to be submitted.
 The first line of this page must be the header.
 The header must contain a single attribute per cell.
-Any values that are not supported attributes will cause errors during the verification and upload process.
+Any values that are not supported attributes will cause errors during feed upload.

-- Each cell may only contain a single value per item, and comply with the value rules outlined in the Product data specification.
+- Each cell must comply with the value rules outlined in the product data specification.